triyangle/ESPM-50AC-Notes/unit1/lec.md

         * New areas have little opportunity compared to old public housing

 # 2/13/19
-## Market-based, neo-liberal feformist approach → substantive but uneven
-outcomes in rebuilding New Orleans
+* Market-based, neo-liberal reformist approach → substantive but uneven outcomes in rebuilding New Orleans
-* A

 ## Tenure Terminology
 * Not objects themselves, but rights/etc. to those objects